 Public infrastructure tends to require high-cost investment projects, the returns on which are also extremely high.
 Sometimes, private companies choose to invest in a country’s infrastructure projects as part of their expansion initiatives.

 For example, a power and energy company opts to build railways and pipelines in a country where it wants to refine petroleum.
 The investment benefits both the company and the domestic economy.

 3. Public-Private Partnerships (PPPs)

 Public-private partnerships (PPPs) are best described as a partnership or an arrangement between two or more private organizations and the public sector.
 A public-private partnership is the most popular means of financing large public sector projects.
-It helps share risks and makes the economy prosperous by bringing in investment opportunities, opening up employment opportunities, and increasing the standard of living of the people.
+It helps to spread risks and makes the economy prosperous by bringing in investment opportunities, opening up employment opportunities, and increasing the standard of living.